-Green leafy vegetables are, in general, a great source of iron – and methi leaves top the list.
-They’re not only a rich source of, but are also a more bioavailable source of iron.
+Green leafy vegetables are, in general, a great source of iron - and methi leaves top the list.
+They’re not only rich in but are also a more bioavailable source of iron.

 Methi can be a nutritionally-significant addition to vegetarian diets (to meet our iron requirements), especially for a population like ours, where most women are anaemic.
 (Around 66% of women suffered from anaemia in 2019) [69, 70, 71, 72, 73].

 Vitamin C and dietary fibre are some of the other nutrients found in methi leaves .
 Fibre is important for digestion and our overall health, and vitamin C aids the absorption of iron, increasing its bioavailability even further.

 Like most millets, bajra is a great source of iron, along with fibre, magnesium and antioxidants.
 It’s also gluten-free, making it suitable for people who are diagnosed with celiac disease or are sensitive to gluten .